 - Any form of corporal punishment; i.e. any intentional application of force as punishment, including slapping, punching, rough handling and throwing missiles;

 - Any action relating to the consumption or deprivation of food or drink (with the exception of 'treats' such as sweets, take-away);

-- Any restriction on a child's contact with their parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or their access to any telephone helpline providing counselling or advice for children.
-(N.B.
-This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Contact with Parents, other Adults and Siblings Procedure);
+- Any restriction on a child's contact with their parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or their access to any telephone helpline providing counselling or advice for children (N.B.
+This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Family Time with Parents, other Adults and Siblings Procedure);

 - Any requirement that a child wear distinctive or inappropriate clothes;

 - The use or withholding of medication or medical or dental treatment;

 - The intentional deprivation of sleep;

 - The modification of a child's behaviour through bribery or the use of threats;